Additivemenu/spoonlee1/Udemy/Spring6_SpringBoot3_Hibernate/C2/README.md

-e.g.2 specify Scope of CricketCoach to 'prototype'
+:gem: e.g.2 specify Scope of CricketCoach to 'prototype'

 ```java
 @Component  // mark the class as a Spring bean, the class will become candidates for dependency injection